Lakewood Motorcycle Accident Lawyers

 What To Do After a Motorcycle Accident

-Motorcycle accidents are often traumatic, and in many cases, the rider is too severely injured to do anything at all.
-However, if you experience a motorcycle accident and are able, taking these steps can maximize your chance at receiving fair compensation for your injuries.
+Motorcycle accidents are often traumatic, and the rider is often too severely injured to do anything at all.
+However, if you can take these steps after a crash, they can help maximize your chance at receiving fair compensation for your injuries.

 • First and foremost, call 911.
-Apart from assisting anyone injured in the accident, emergency responders such as police, can help to document the accident and its causes.
+Apart from making sure anyone who needs medical assistance gets it, the police can help document the accident and its causes.

-• Take clear photos of the scene before it is cleared away by accident crews.
+• Take clear photos of the scene before accident crews clear it away.
 Make sure to get as many angles as possible and to photograph anything that might be relevant to the accident.
-Make sure to get pictures of all the vehicles involved.
+Get pictures of all the vehicles involved.

-• If the accident occurred in a town or city, look around to see if there are any nearby traffic or surveillance cameras in the area that may have caught the incident on tape.
-Nearby gas stations or convenience stores may have cameras whose field of view includes the accident scene.
+• If the accident occurred in a town or city, look around to see if there are any nearby traffic or surveillance cameras that may have recorded the incident.
+Nearby gas stations or convenience stores may have cameras with a view of the accident scene.
 It is important to request these tapes as soon as possible, before the footage is deleted.
 Accident footage, when available, is one of the best ways to make a strong personal injury claim.

 • Seek medical attention as soon as possible.
-If you were injured in the accident, even if you don’t require an ambulance, or if you think the injury was minor, seek medical attention as soon as possible.
+Even if you don’t think you require an ambulance, seek medical attention as soon as possible.
 Motorcycle collisions often result in serious injuries, but those injuries may not be immediately apparent.
-It is important to get any injuries checked out immediately so that a causal link to the accident can be established.
+It is important to get any injuries checked out immediately to establish a causal link to the accident.

-• Make sure to follow any medical advice you are given.
-If your doctor recommends bed rest following an accident, and the other driver’s insurance company finds social media photos of you playing soccer, they may argue either that you are feigning your injuries, or that you have aggravated them by failing to follow medical advice.
-Be sure to carefully follow any instructions you are given regarding rehabilitation from your injuries.
+• Make sure to follow any medical advice your doctor gives.
+Be sure to carefully follow any instructions regarding rehabilitation from your injuries.
+For example, if your doctor recommends bed rest and the other driver’s insurance company finds social media photos of you playing soccer, they may argue that you are feigning your injuries.

 Proving Fault In A Washington State Motorcycle Accident

 Legally, motorcycles are treated just like cars.
-In Washington State, this means that motorcycle accidents are subject to pure comparative negligence.
-Under this legal doctrine, the fault is assigned to each driver involved in the collision according to what kinds of negligent actions they took.
-In some instances one driver is found to be 100% at fault, but many collisions result from multiple drivers failing to follow the rules of the road.
+In Washington State, the pure comparative negligence rule applies to motorcycle crashes.
+Under this legal doctrine, fault is assigned to each driver involved in the collision according to their degree of negligence.
+There are cases where one driver is 100 percent at fault, but many collisions result from multiple drivers failing to follow the rules of the road.

-Suppose you were found to be 40% at fault for the accident, and the court determined that your damages were $100,000.
-You would be able to recover $60,000 for your damages, but not the full 100%, because of your shared fault in causing the accident.
+Suppose you were found 40 percent at fault for the accident, and the court determined that your damages were $100,000.
+In this example, you could recover $60,000 for your damages, but not the full 100 percent, because of your shared fault in causing the accident.

-A driver is said to be acting negligently when they breach the duty of care that could reasonably be expected of them, and that breach causes another person injury.
-For instance, drivers have a duty to watch out for vehicles in front of them.
+A driver acts negligently when they fail to take reasonable steps to prevent an accident.
+For instance, drivers must watch out for vehicles in front of them.
 If a driver is not paying attention and rear-ends a motorcycle they did not see when approaching an intersection, they are being negligent.

-At The Law Offices of Briggs & Briggs, our seasoned personal injury attorneys have decades of experience successfully pursuing personal injury claims and proving the other driver’s negligence.
-We consult with highway safety experts and investigators to make sure that our clients’ cases are made with as much solid evidence as possible.
+At The The Law Offices of Briggs & Briggs, our seasoned personal injury attorneys have decades of experience successfully pursuing personal injury claims and proving the other driver’s negligence.
+We consult highway safety experts and investigators to ensure our client’s cases have as much concrete evidence as possible.

 We serve motorcycle accident victims in the Lakewood area